BuckyMaler/kraken-forge-orderbook/README.md

 - React updates triggered by websocket data are throttled to improve performance and UX

-- Selectors are memoized to reduce expensive calculations and component re-renders

 - Depth graph rendering is hardware accelerated using CSS transforms

 - Skeleton loading states to improve perceived performance and UX